 - Body Color: As the red color is rarest of all shades, red fire opal is more valuable than other fire opal stones.
 Orange and yellow ones are more abundant and commonly found, due to which they are cheaper.
-Nevertheless, according to the thumb rule, the more intense the hue, the higher is the price regardless of the color.
+Nevertheless, according to the thumb rule, the more intense the hue, the higher the price regardless of the color.

-- Transparency and Play of Colors: The more transparency, the more intense is the deep red body color, and the higher is the value.
+- Transparency and Play of Colors: The more transparency, the more intense the deep red body color, and the higher the value.
 The best specimens are transparent, reflect a strong play of colors, and are fire-red orange in color.
 These are the highly prized ones.
 In contrast, the translucent specimens that are yellowish are far more affordable.
 It should be noted that fire opal stones with exceptional color cost more than some precious fire opal specimens with a less striking play of colors.